oracle-livelabs/multicloud/wls-for-oke-wko/deploy-operator/deploy-operator.md

     ![proxy config](images/proxy-config.png)

-## Task 4: Verify Connectivity of WebLogic Kubernetes Toolkit UI to Oracle Kubernetes Cluster
+## Task 4: Verify Connectivity of WebLogic Kubernetes Toolkit UI to WebLogic for OKE Stack [WLS for OKE]
 In this task, we verify the connectivity to *Oracle Kubernetes Cluster(OKE)* from the `WebLogic Kubernetes Toolkit UI` application.

 1. Go back to WebLogic Kubernetes Tool Kit UI, Click *Activities* and select the WebLogic Kubernetes Tool Kit UI window.